qnx-ports/build-files/README.md

 ## Open-Source Dashboard

-All build and test results will be posted to the official Open-Source Dashboard.
+All build and test results are posted to the official Open-Source Dashboard.

 To find a dashboard containing a high-level view of all ports and test results, take a look at: